John-Otago/PhD-Plus/README.md

 - **Neurodharma: New Science, Ancient Wisdom, and Seven Practices of the Highest Happiness** (R Hanson, 2020/2021, Harmony) || *Rick Hanson has many books: **Buddha’s Brain**, **Hardwiring Happiness**, **Resilient**, and more.
 There are some repetitions among his books, and I often feel he tries to cover too much, but these books can be helpful. *Neuro Dharma* is my favourite so far (most enlightening).*

 - **The Power of Now: A Guide to Spiritual Enlightenment** (1995/1997) and **A New Earth: Awakening to Your Life’s Purpose** (2005, both by E Tolle) || *We are moving from psychological resilience to something more spiritual.
 Give them a go - these books can be quite enlightening and insightful.
 If you like them, continue to Tolle's other books like **Stillness Speaks** (2003) etc.*

+This is perhaps the most important section of this project.
+Read all the books listed here.

 ### 6.6 Change How You Design Your Work & Life